zardoy/soda-player-plus/README.md

 # soda-player-plus

+**The main goal**: preserve player's simplicity with giving to you additional power (customization).

 Patch that brings awesome improvements to SodaPlayer

 For now it's a patch for [soda player](https://www.sodaplayer.com/) but if I continue development I'll make a standalone app for with this name.